Yoga and your Vagus Nerve

 - They did a second study on middle school students and GPA.
 One group had 40 weeks of yoga, the other group had 40 weeks of gym class.
 The yoga group increased their GPA by 2.7 points over and above the gym group.

 Why did yoga make this difference?
-It’s effect on the nervous system. if you are at the willy nilly of your mind and nervous system you are much more likely to have more adrenaline and cortisol in your system — the stress hormones.
-Not only do those stress hormones drive inflammation by releasing the pro-inflammatory cytokines, these stress hormones attach to receptors in prefrontal cortex interfering with your decision making process, our prefrontal cortex is also what helps us with focus and learning.
+It’s effect on the nervous system. if you are at the willy nilly of your thinking mind and nervous system you are much more likely to have more adrenaline and cortisol in your system — the stress hormones.
+Not only do those stress hormones drive inflammation by releasing the pro-inflammatory cytokines, these stress hormones attach to receptors in prefrontal cortex interfering with your decision making process, and shifting you to your amygdala or survival thinking mode.

-Your ability to focus is dependent on the state of your nervous system – too much stress or activation of your SNS (sympathetic nervous system) along with too weak of a PNS (parasympathetic nervous system) impairs your cognitive function —and many other functions in your body such as blood pressure, digestion, immunity, healing and any other regenerative and rebuilding processes in the body.
+Your ability to focus is dependent on the state of your nervous system – too much stress or activation of your SNS (sympathetic nervous system) along with too weak of a PNS (parasympathetic nervous system) impairs your cognitive function —and many other functions in your body are impaired by the state of your nervous system, such as blood pressure, digestion, immunity, healing and any other regenerative and rebuilding processes in the body.

 (https://content.iospress.com/articles/brain-plasticity/bpl190084 Neha P. Gothe, Imadh Khan, Jessica Hayes, Emily Erlenbach, Jessica S. Damoiseaux.
 Yoga Effects on Brain Health: A Systematic Review of the Current Literature.
 Brain Plasticity, 2019; 1 DOI: 10.3233/BPL-190084)